Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

 These parking garages accept cash or credit card and some are staffed 24/7.

 Parking Garage Rates: $1/half hour with a $16 Daily Max

-The Visitor Center Parking Garage is also one of few places that has spots for RVs and electric plug ins.
+The Visitor Center Parking Garage is also one of the few places that have spots for RVs and electric plug-ins.

-There are three parking garages near our starting point for the Historic Charleston Walking Tour and Civil War tour.
+There are three parking garages near our starting point.
 All tours meet at the SE corner of Church Street and Linguard Street, next to Tommy Condon’s Restaurant (map)

 - City Parking Garage - Charleston Place - 85 Hasell St - open 24/7

-- There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner with State Street.
+- There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner of State Street.